sherlock5512/zshplug/README.md

 you want installed.
 As an example you could have `$ZSH_PLUG_plugins=("zsh-users/zsh-autosuggestions" "zdharma/fast-syntax-highlighting")`

+You must also add the configuration for any plugins before you source ZshPlug

 ## How to use

 Place `ZshPlug.zsh` into a known location.